pagoba94/project3/README.md

-# Project 2 - MONGOGAME COMPANY: Where should we locate our new office?
+# Project 2 - MONGOGAMING COMPANY: Where should we locate our new office?

 ![image](https://user-images.githubusercontent.com/127286755/236945195-71be2e84-1262-47f8-928b-66ad27c0d19d.png)

 ## Introduction

-Mongo Game is a new company in the gaming industry, they want to open their first office and they are looking for the perfect place.
+Mongo Gaming is our new company in the gaming industry, we want to open their first office and we are looking for the perfect place.
 All the employees were asked to show their preferences on where to place the new office, our goal is to place the new company offices in the best place for the company to grow.

 - Designers like to go to design talks and share knowledge.
 There must be some nearby companies that also do design.